Frequently Requested Statistics on Immigrants and Immigration in the United States

 Approximately one-third of immigrants (32 percent) are uninsured, compared to 12 percent of the native-born population, according to the 2013 ACS.
 Approximately 50 percent of all immigrants in the United States had private health insurance (compared to 67 percent of the native born), and 24 percent had public health insurance coverage (compared to 33 percent of the native born).

 Note: Health insurance coverage is only calculated for the civilian, noninstitutionalized population.
 Since some people may hold both private and public health insurance coverage at the same time, estimates of those with public health insurance and those with public coverage may overlap.
 Their sum therefore may be greater than the total number of people with health insurance.

 What is the foreign-born share of the total U.S. civilian labor force?

-Immigrants accounted for more than 16 percent (25.7 million) of the 157.6 million workers in the civilian labor force in 2012.
-Between 1970 and 2012, the percentage of foreign-born workers in the civilian labor force tripled, from 5 percent to 16 percent.
-Over the same period, the foreign-born share of the total population grew from almost 5 percent to nearly 13 percent.
+Immigrants accounted for nearly 17 percent (26.2 million) of the 158.6 million workers in the civilian labor force in 2013.
+Between 1970 and 2013, the percentage of foreign-born workers in the civilian labor force more than tripled, from 5 percent to 17 percent.
+Over the same period, the foreign-born share of the total population grew from almost 5 percent to 13 percent.

 - For more on the share of immigrants in the civilian labor force since 1980, see Immigrant Share of the U.S. Population and Civilian Labor Force (Nationwide and by State).